Contact Dermatitis in Children

 What is contact dermatitis in children?

 Contact dermatitis is a skin reaction from contact with certain substances.
 The substances may be:

 - Irritants.
-These cause inflammation of the skin.
+These cause direct irritation and inflammation of the skin.
 They are the most common cause of contact dermatitis.

 - Allergens.
 These cause the body's immune system to have an allergic reaction.
 The body releases defense chemicals that cause skin symptoms.
-Allergens are not a common cause of contact dermatitis.
+Allergens are a less common cause of contact dermatitis.

 Common irritants that can cause contact dermatitis in children include: